-- 1. Select the Drive Based Center Winder application wizard > Center winder > Diameter > Diameter determination. - 2.
-L20 Source diameter: - Select the source for the winding diameter. - 2.1.
+- 1. Select the Drive Based Center Winder application wizard > Center winder > Diameter > Diameter: Source. - 2.
+L20 Source diameter:

+Select the source for the winding diameter.

+- 2.1.
 If the drive controller is to calculate the winding diameter, select 0: Diameter calculator. - 2.2.
-If a sensor is the source for the winding diameter, select 1: Diameter sensor. - ⇒ The parameters and wizards for parameterization of the winding diameter are displayed according to the selected source.
+If a sensor is the source for the winding diameter, select 1: Diameter sensor. - □ The parameters and wizards for parameterization of the winding diameter are displayed according to the selected source.

-Parameterizing the diameter limit
+Parameterizing the diameter change limit

-As an option, you can limit the winding direction or maximum permitted change in the winding diameter per second.
+As an option, you can limit the change in the winding diameter with regard to the winding direction, maximum permitted change per second and, if applicable, change based on the axis enable signal.

-- 1. Select the Drive Based Center Winder application wizard > Center winder > Diameter > Diameter limit. - 2.
-L35 Winding direction:
+- 1. Select the Drive Based Center Winder application wizard > Center winder > Diameter > Limitation: Diameter change. - 2.
+L35 Source diameter change limitation:

-Define the winding direction.
+Define whether the winding diameter is limited based on the winding direction.

 - 2.1.
-If the winding diameter is allowed to both increase and decrease, select 0: Inactive. - 2.2.
-If the winding diameter should only increase, select 1: Wind. - 2.3.
-If the winding diameter should only decrease, select 2: Unwind. - 2.4.
-If the control word of the center winder is the source for selecting the winding direction, select 3: Parameter L150. - 3.
+If the winding diameter may change in both directions, select 0: Inactive. - 2.2.
+If the winding diameter may only change in the winding direction, select 1: Active. - 2.3.
+If the control word of the center winder is used as the source for limiting the diameter change, select3: Parameter L150. - 2.4.
+If a digital input (direct or inverted) acts as the source, select the corresponding input. - 3.
 L36 Diameter change maximum:

-Define the maximum permitted change in the winding diameter per second.
+As an option, you can define the maximum permitted change in the winding diameter per second.